Cyrken/html-css/intro-to-javascript/syntax-variables-data-types.md

 // Add a new item to the end of an array planets.push('Mercury');

+// Remove the last item from our array var lastLast = planets.pop();
+// Add a new item to the start of an array planets.unshift('The Sun');
+// Remove an item from the start of an array var firstPlanet = planets.shift();

-// Remove an item from an array delete planets[2];
+// Delete an item from an array delete planets[2];

 // Count how many items are in the array